saitamasahil/Pixel-Launcher-Extended/README.md

 **Disclaimer:**
 - Make sure you flashed Bootloop Saver Module before flashing it.
 I won't be responsible if anything happens with your device.
 Bootloops are not expected, but user should always be prepared for the worst

+**How to install:**
+- Uninstall any other launcher if you're using.
+Keep only default launcher.
+- Download module zip from Download Links available below.
+- Flash this zip in magisk & select your desired modifications using volume keys.
+- Reboot device & Go to Settings>Apps>Default apps>Home app & make sure Pixel Launcher Extended is selected.
+The module is released in 2 following variants:
+- Offline installer:
+  It doesn't require internet while flashing.
+It's above 60+ mb in size.
+- Online installer:
+  It requires internet while flashing.
+It downloads selected files by user during installation.
+It's less in size.

+**How to activate Double Tap to Sleep**
+- First, make sure you installed dt2s while flashing module
+- After rebooting device, open LSPosed & enable pixel launcher dt2s.
+Now force stop pixel launcher app from settings (Or simply reboot device) and double tap 'once' on Homescreen.
+It will ask for root permission.
+Give it & enjoy dt2s.